stride3d/stride-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     };
     ```
     >[!Note]
-    >Make sure the shader name in the file (eg `MyColorTransformShader` in the code above) is the same as the filename (eg *MyColorTransformShader.xksl*).
+    >Make sure the shader name in the file (eg `MyColorTransformShader` in the code above) is the same as the filename (eg *MyColorTransformShader.sdsl*).

 ## 2. Create a C# class